 The Reporters Committee’s communications team offers full-time summer internships for college students and recent graduates.
 The Communications Intern will have the opportunity to collaborate with staff across the organization (legal, policy, development and operations) as they support the communications team in raising awareness of and engaging more people with the Reporters Committee’s mission and work.

 Interns will write about media law issues for the Reporters Committee’s website, support content creation for our social media channels and monthly newsletter, contribute to ongoing research, and help maintain key resources.
 Interns will also have opportunities to interact with and learn about free press issues from journalists, media lawyers and policymakers through seminars, court hearings and congressional hearings.

 Successful candidates will be detail-oriented, have a strong writing background and be interested in expanding their knowledge about U.S. press freedom and media law issues.

 Deadline: Applications should be submitted by March 1 for the summer term.

 To apply: Submit a resume, cover letter and writing samples (maximum of 3 clips OR a short research paper if you do not have clips) using this SmartRecruiters link.
-A strong background in journalism is preferred.
-NOTE: Please submit materials in one PDF or Word file.
+A strong background in journalism or marketing is preferred.
+NOTE: Please submit materials in one PDF file.